ipspace/netlab/docs/dev/config/ospf.md

 ### Limited Network Type Support

 Some devices (example: Nexus OS) don't support all OSPF network types.
 OSPF module checks the validity of **network_type** value, but not the device support -- check **ospf.network_type** value in configuration templates to prevent deployment errors.

+Please note that the **ospf.network_type** is an optional attribute and might not be present.
+Use `l.ospf.network_type is defined` or `l.ospf.network_type|default("")` in your template.

 Nexus OS OSPFv2-only example:

 ```
 {% for l in interfaces if 'ospf' in l %}